Urinary tract obstruction (urethral obstruction)

 In cats, Persian cats and other long-haired breeds, as well as overweight animals, are more frequently affected.
 In dogs, certain breeds show predispositions for specific types of stones: Dalmatians for urate stones, Schnauzers for cystine stones, and small breeds generally for calcium oxalate stones.

-10. Can stress trigger a urinary tract obstruction?
+10. Can Stress trigger a urinary tract obstruction?

 Literature